nighthawkcoders/python-pages/_posts/2023-09-14-java-free_response.md

     In school, it's common to work in isolation for extended periods and share only when we believe we are finished.
 However, sharing also includes committing code frequently.
 In the tech industry, there is no time for delayed sharing or late commits.
 Therefore, increase your sharing pace, do it frequently, and commit your work often!

 ### FRQ Hacks
 > During the year we need to learn the four types of FRQs.
-- FRQ No. 1: Methods and Control Structures
 - Pick a question of type 01 from one of the years posted on the former EXAM page.
 Solve the problem, including missing pieces in a Jupyter Notebook.
 - Make this a quality blog.
-My suggestion each member of team do a different FRQs, to make reviews and grading more valuable.
+My suggestion each member of team do a different type of FRQ, to make reviews and grading more valuable.
-    - Browse through multiple questions, find a question that may be have future PBL interest.
+- Browse through multiple questions, find questions that mayhave future PBL interest for you or team.
-- Repeat for other FRQ Types
+    - FRQ No. 1: Methods and Control Structures
     - FRQ No. 2: Classes
     - FRQ No. 3: Array/ArrayList
     - FRQ No. 4: 2D Array